SofiaArranzRegidor/QwaveMPS/README.md

 # QwaveMPS
-Python examples of waveguide QED systems solved with Matrix Product States
+Python package with waveguide QED examples of systems solved with Matrix Product States